-There really is no point in slicking your nails with color if they are not in good condition to begin with.
+There really is no point in clicking your nails with colour if they are not in good shape, to begin with.

 A beautifully shaped nail adds grace to any hand.
 When carrying out a manicure, in order to create the most balanced effect, the shape of your nail should conform to your fingertips.

 - keep your nails slightly square or oval, not pointed.
 This will help to prevent them from breaking